 Scenes can be given timecode values to allow them to be recalled in sequence using timecode from either internal or external sources.
 A scene's timecode value specifies the time at which the scene will be recalled.
-Timecode values can be entered directly in the scene list using the format: <Hours>:<Minutes>:<Seconds>:<Frames>.
-Alternately, scenes can be dragged from the scene list and dropped onto the timeline
+Timecode values can be entered directly in the scene list using the format: <hear to see the control of the scene list using the format of the scene list and dropped onto the timeline

 - + In order for all scenes to be recalled using timecode, a timecode value must be entered for all scenes. - + Internal or external timecode must be running in order for scenes to execute.
-This means that the Play or Run & Lock button must be pressed, and in the case of external timecode, Director must be receiving timecode from the source. - + A scene's timecode value will take precedence over its autofollow time (if both are specified).
+This means that the Play or Run & Lock button must be pressed, and in the case of external timecode, Director must be receiving timecode from the source. - + A scene's timecode value will take precedence over its autofollow time (if both are specified). - + Running timecode triggers scenes at their assigned time.